Lancaster Castle - Lancaster - Ghost Hunt

 Ghost Hunts at Lancaster Castle are like no other!
 These are terrifying, genuine experiences.
 Lancaster Castle is a place steeped in chilling and brutal history!
-Known for its strong history connections to the Pendle witches to which five of them were said to be held and imprisoned here before they meet their gruesome end and the many myths of the witches comes to an end..
-Lancaster Castle was the final destination place for these women; they were incarcerated in a dark, disgusting gloomy cell known as the Well Tower and shackled to the floor before being hanged for witchcraft.
-Demdyke, one of the witches, met her death here whilst awaiting trial unable to withstand the barbaric conditions.
-This Castle has been used as a prison since 1196 and has held many of the worse criminals.
-The Castle has a very dark and sinister history many executions by hanging took place here until 1865.
-Lancaster Castle is a very eerie place by day and an extremely terrifying place by night.
+It is known for its strong historical connections to the Pendle witches, five of whom were said to have been held and imprisoned here before they met their gruesome end, and the many myths of the witches come to an end.
+Lancaster Castle was the final destination for these women; they were incarcerated in a dark, disgusting, gloomy cell known as the Well Tower and shackled to the floor before being hanged for witchcraft.
+Demdyke, one of the witches, met her death here whilst awaiting trial, unable to withstand the brutal conditions.
+This Castle has been used as a prison since 1196 and has held many of the worst criminals.
+The Castle has a very dark and sinister history.
+Many executions by hanging took place here until 1865.
+Lancaster Castle is a very eerie place by day and terrifying at night.

-There are many of reported ghosts at the Castle, Its No Surprise with well over a thousand years of history. you never know who you will encounter.
-Tour Guides within the castle has witnessed so much unexplained happenings from whispers, cries, footsteps and strange mists.
-CCTV Footage captured a shadow figure walking inside the gatehouse entrance.
-Visitors who visit during the daytime report the sound of cries and report being pushed by unforeseen hands.
-The Barristers Library is a hotspot for paranormal activity strange cries are often heard coming from that empty room!.
+There are many reported ghosts at the Castle, It No Surprise, with over a thousand years of history.
+You never know who you will encounter.
+Tour Guides within the castle have witnessed many unexplained happenings, from whispers, cries, footsteps and strange mists.
+CCTV Footage captured a shadow figure walking inside the gatehouse entrance—visitors who visit during the daytime report the sound of screams and report being pushed by unforeseen hands.
+The Barristers Library is a hotspot for paranormal activity.
+Strange cries are often heard coming from that empty room!
 Over 200 prisoners were executed on this site.
 Join the paranormal eye team as we unlock Lancaster Castle and invite you to be part of a unique ghost hunting experience.

 The Black Monk

-Has been seen wandering the ground level of this vast Castle, Legend is that he was hanged here at the prison.
+He has been seen wandering the ground level of this vast Castle; Legend is that he was hanged here at the prison.
 Many people sense his presence.

 Old Demdyke (One of Pendle Witches)

 One of the castle's earliest uses was as a prison, first recorded in 1196.
-This became a main function of Lancaster Castle during the English Civil War of 1642 - 1651.
-Royalist soldiers failed in their attempt to gain control and were imprisoned here.
-During the late 12th and early 13th centuries, the original timber castle was replaced with stone.
-The castle was again made stronger before for the Spanish Invasion.
+This became the primary function of Lancaster Castle during the English Civil War of 1642 - 1651.
+Royalist soldiers failed in their attempt to gain control and were imprisoned there.
+The original timber castle was replaced with stone during the late 12th and early 13th centuries.
+The court was again made stronger before the Spanish Invasion.
 After Elizabeth I was excommunicated in 1570, she declared all Roman Catholics guilty of treason.
 Any living within the area were taken to Lancaster Castle for trial.

 Between 1931 and 1937, the council used the building to train police officers.
 It re-opened as a prison in 1955 and remained in full use until 2011 because it was outdated and costly.

 The Pendle Witch Trials were held at Lancaster Castle in 1612.
-The 12 accused lived in the area around Pendle Hill and were charged with 10 murders by witchcraft.
-All but two were tried at the Lancaster Assizes on 18th-19th August, along with the Samlesbury Witches.
+The 12 accused lived in the area around Pendle Hill and were charged with ten murders by witchcraft.
+All but two, along with the Samlesbury Witches, were tried at the Lancaster Assizes on 18th-19th August.
 The trials became known as the Lancashire Witch Trials.
 Nine women and two men were found guilty and hanged.
 Old Demdyke died in her prison cell in the Well Tower at Lancaster Castle before the trial began.
-In 1996, a petition was sent to the UK Home Secretary asking that the witches be pardoned, but was refused.
+In 1996, a petition was sent to the UK Home Secretary asking that the witches be pardoned but was refused.

 This dark history of Lancaster Castle is long and harsh.
-It dates back to Roman times where it stood against the ancient Picts and Scots tribes.
+It dates back to Roman times, where it stood against the ancient Picts and Scots tribes.
 Owned by the Duchy of Lancaster (The Queen), the castle has survived many invasions.
 The Lancashire Witch Trials were held here in 1612, including the notorious Pendle Witches.
-More than 265 public hangings took place from 1762 - 1865, for anything from murder to cattle theft.
-Until 2011, it was a Category C Prison and German prisoners were held here during the First World War.
+More than 265 public hangings took place from 1762 – to 1865 for anything from murder to cattle theft.
+Until 2011, it was a Category C Prison, and German prisoners were held there during the First World War.